 With Americans putting in more than 40 hours a week at work away from nature, it only makes sense to bring natural elements indoors in a way that mimics the outdoors.
 With the multiple benefits of a biophilic design, it has become the norm rather than the exception.

 Studies have shown that spending time in green spaces and integrating nature into everyday life can reduce feelings of stress and anger.
 Such spaces are calming and been have proven to improve employee confidence and self-esteem.
 Greenery in a workspace improves moods and boosts positivity.
 If you combine water features and other natural elements in such a space, it creates a mindful environment that makes people happy.
 Biophilic interior design helps in creating a more comforting, pleasant, harmonious workspace that goes a long way in inspiring employees to do better work.

 Modern offices can be extremely stressful with the everyday hustle and bustle.
 Biophilic designs with their pleasant, mindful environment help in reducing stress, lowering blood pressure, and steadying heart rate.
 The quality of air in an office space can significantly improve just by introducing plants, trees, green live wall, and other greenery.
 Moreover, greenery is known to absorb toxins and pollutants in the air.
 40% of sickness-related absenteeism in offices is due to poor air quality or indoor air pollution.
 A biophilic design can reduce this considerably by providing better quality air.

-Biophilic designs help in managing workplace pressures while also maintaining the physical health and well-being of employees.
+Biophilic design in office helps in managing workplace pressures while also maintaining the physical health and well-being of employees.
 Having plants, trees, water features, and green walls around create a positive environment contributing to improved concentration levels and attentiveness, better creative performance, and increased cognitive functioning, driving up employee productivity.
 This results in higher job satisfaction, enabling offices to retain talent for a longer time.
 Biophilic designs result in a happier, healthier workforce.